Dyslexia

 Structured Literacy at SLC (LiPS® and EMS®)

-Most parents arrive at SLC not with a diagnosis, but with a feeling.
-Their child is clearly intelligent, articulate, curious, full of ideas, but the moment reading or spelling is involved, everything changes.
+You may already feel that something isn’t adding up.
+Your child may be intelligent, articulate, curious, and full of ideas, but the moment reading or spelling is involved, everything changes.

-• Takes much longer to read than classmates, even simple texts
+• Taking much longer than classmates to read even short or familiar texts

-• Reads slowly, word by word, rarely reads in phrases or with fluency
+• Reading slowly, word by word, with limited fluency

-• Spells the same word differently in the same paragraph
+• Spelling the same word differently within the same piece of writing

-• Avoids reading aloud, or becomes visibly anxious when asked
+• Avoiding reading aloud or becoming anxious when asked to read

 Multisensory by design